debuggingfuture/angular-lifestream/README.md

 - Customized Service template
 Use config to register angularjs template by service key, when exists will override
 - Customized CSS for each service

+##Example
+fire up the server on example.html with anything like `python -mSimpleHTTPServer`

 ##Supported Social Network Plugins:
 [Twitter]